leanprover-community/mathlib3/docs/extras/cc.md

 be equal.
-Once you've added all the equalities in your context, you take the transitive closure of the graph and, for each connected component (i.e. equivalence class) you can elect a term that will represent the whole class and replace every occurrence of every member of that class by that one representative.
+Once you've added all the equalities in your context, you take the transitive closure of the graph and, for each connected component (i.e. equivalence class) you can elect a term that will represent the whole class and store proofs that the other elements are equal to it.
+You then take the transitive closure of these equalities under the congruence lemmas.

 The `cc` implementation in Lean does a few more tricks: for example it derives `a=b` from `nat.succ a = nat.succ b`, and `nat.succ a !=